Sergong/manpi-config/README.md

 - config-avahi.yml      -> Playbook to install and configure Bonjour for local dynamic dns
 - config-x11vnc.yml     -> Playbook to install and configure VNC server
 - group_vars            -> group_vars for the project (requires a vault.yml file under local)
 - install_packages.yml  -> Playbook to install and configure additional packages.
-Currently only docker
 - install-pykms.yml     -> Playbook to install and configure py-kms
 - inventory             -> Inventory file for this project (only containing localhost)
 - README.md             -> This file